 Thanks to the efforts of breeders at the moment, many species of Endlers guppies have already been bred, differing mainly in color.

-- Gold In addition to the golden color of the scales, for which this breed got its name, guppies are also distinguished by a transparent luxurious tail.
+- Golden Guppies: In addition to the golden color of the scales, for which this breed got its name, guppies are also distinguished by a transparent luxurious tail.
 Colored spots, mostly red, are randomly scattered throughout the body.

-- Japanese blue.
-This guppy variety features beautiful blue scales with a neon glow.
+- Japanese Bue: This guppy variety features beautiful blue scales with a neon glow.
 Characteristic dark spots may also be present on the body or head.

 Endlers Guppy Care

-It is advisable to have a lid complete with it, as guppies are able to jump out of the tank and they might jump as well.
+It is advised to have a lid on your aquarium because guppies can jump out of the tank and they might jump as well.

 Guppies are not very picky about water parameters, but the most suitable parameters for them are: